sot1986/nuxt-laravel-precognition/README.md

 [![Nuxt][nuxt-src]][nuxt-href]

 Module for Nuxt3, supporting Laravel Precognition using native $fetch.

-## New Nuxt-Precognition Released!!
-If you want to give a chance to the latest module (fully decoupled from Laravel), here the [link](https://www.npmjs.com/package/nuxt-precognition).
-This new module has a better API, compatible with any backed, and can work with __nitro__ as well!!
-__I strongly need your feedback before deprecating this one__.
-Thank you.

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)
 <!-- - [🏀 Online playground](https://stackblitz.com/github/your-org/nuxt-laravel-precognition?file=playground%2Fapp.vue) -->